MosaabShalek/Tic-tac-toe/README.md

 # Tic-tac-toe
-this game is intended to be played
+this game is intended to be played between two players, not between a player and a computer.
+Have Fun ^_^
+MSK